SarderLab/H-AI-L/README.md

 ### H-AI-L (Human-A.I.-Loop) for semantic segmentation of WSI (whole slide images)

-A solution for machine learning for pathologists (easy semantic segmentation of WSI) This is a pipeline code for iterative training of the DeepLab v2 semantic segmentation network for adaption to WSI.
+A solution for machine learning for pathologists (easy semantic segmentation of WSI) This is a library of codes for iterative training of the DeepLab v2 semantic segmentation network for WSIs.
 Currently this code supports annotation and viewing of WSI boundaries using Aperio ImageScope (https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/).
 This is currently limited to files formats which have openslide-python support (.tif support is provided via PIL).